 In adhering to its social and moral imperatives, the Society quickly initiated two major projects in 1877.
 First was the establishment of the District Nursing Service, a precursor of the Visiting Nurse Service, which is still active today.
 The second project was the founding of the first free kindergarten in the United States, and in 1880 the Workingman’s School was chartered.
 In 1895, the School was reorganized, becoming The Ethical Culture School.
 An upper school, The Fieldston School, was added in 1928.

-Under Dr. Adler's direction, the Society worked to improve conditions in tenement houses, created the Mothers' Society to Study Child Nature (later to become the Child Study Association), and helped to found the Visiting and Teaching Guild for Crippled Children in 1889.
-Stanton Coit and members of the Society helped found the Settlement House movement in New York.
-In 1901, Camp Felicia, which offered children of the city's slums a taste of country life, was founded by the Down-Town Ethical Society.
-Members of the Society staffed clubs, libraries, gymnasiums, job training programs, a kindergarten, a mothers' club, educational classes, and two employment bureaus, which evolved into independent organizations like The Hudson Guild, Henry Street Settlement and the Neighborhood Guild.
+Under Dr. Adler’s direction, the Society worked to improve conditions in tenement houses.
+Adler also established what became the [Women’s] Child Study Association, which, among other accomplishments, founded a children’s clinic that grew into the Blythedale Children’s Hospital, the state’s only independent specialty children’s hospital.
+Stanton Coit and members of the Society helped found the Settlement House Movement in New York.
+In 1901, Camp Felicia, which offered children of the city’s slums a taste of country life, was founded by the Down-Town Ethical Society.
+Members of the Society staffed clubs, libraries, gymnasiums, job training programs, a kindergarten, a mothers’ club, educational classes, and two employment bureaus, which evolved into independent organizations like The Hudson Guild, Henry Street Settlement and the Neighborhood Guild.

 Society members also contributed in the area of individual rights.
 Although women had been excluded initially from membership in the Society and relegated to a Ladies Auxiliary, in 1903 the Society hired a woman, Anna Garlin Spencer, as Associate Leader.